 Long run Sunday, and on the run I realized something yucky and profound.

-when i first met my husband, i’d only ever dated assholes and idiots.
+when i first met my husband, i’d only ever dated guys who didn’t (really) want long-term relationships.
 I’d had 3 boyfriends over 20 years, including two long periods of being single.

 First, Mr. Laywer, met in high school, dated through university and law school.
 On and off for 8 years including several years where we lived on opposite sides of the country.
-Mr. Lawyer was a mama’s boy, spoiled, sensitive, very very smart, could not commit to a relationship.
-Together, apart, together, apart for years… He wouldn’t move to where I was (even though going there had originally been his idea but he’d chickened out at the last minute).
+Mr. Lawyer was sensitive, very very smart, could not commit to a relationship.
+Together, apart, together, apart for years… He wouldn’t move to where I was (even though going there had originally been his idea).

-Second, Mr. Engineer.
-Super wealthy family, led a somewhat sheltered life, smart. was so important that we once went on vacation in two cars, in case he had to come home to deal with his job … We dated full-time seriously for 6 months, and then slept together for another 2+ years. i waited and waited and waited to be “the one” for him.
-Never happened.
+Second, Mr. Scientist.
+Smart. we once went on vacation in two cars, in case he had to come home to deal with his job … We dated full-time seriously for 6 months, and then slept together for another 2+ years. i waited and waited and waited to be “the one” for him.

 Third, Mr. TrainWreck. charming, compulsive liar, super manipulative.
 Angry, strange relationship with money (he didn’t have any plastic), strange relationship with alcohol (he had an AA tattoo but said it wasn’t his — i kid you not). i fell very hard for him. super hard. he could smell that kind of desperation a mile away and used it. lies and weirdness from the beginning that i refused to see. never met any of his friends in 6 months.
 Super angry, temper, walking on eggshells.
 One day he just stopped calling. i knew things were in a desperate state, so i only called timidly a few times the first week, then when he didn’t call back i stopped calling. never went to his house. figured if he was gone, it was best to let him go.